len-ro/retroAlbum/README.md

   * not needed metadata is removed
 * can be included in wordpress using a custom plugin using a WordPress shortcode:

-[retroAlbum album="test"]
-This will include in the current post an album which is supposed to be found and $wordpress_site/photos/album
+[retroAlbum album="test"] will include in the current post an album which is supposed to be found and $wordpress_site/photos/album

 All above functions are implemented in current version 0.0.1.